Box Office: 585-232-4382.

 Geva Theatre is dedicated to create and produce singular theatre productions and programs that serve the Rochester region and beyond, by illuminating the fullness of our many human experiences.
 As Rochester’s flagship professional theatre, Geva is one of the most attended regional theatres in New York State.
 Geva operates two venues – the 516-seat Elaine P. Wilson Stage and the 180-seat Ron & Donna Fielding Stage.

-This is a full-time, non-exempt position.
-Salary and benefits from $17.00 per hour.
+Salary from $17.00 per hour.

 To apply, please submit a cover letter that addresses your experience and how you see your work aligning with Geva’s values, a resume, and professional references.